 Here are several different recipes for mixing up your own cleaners for hardwood flooring, just a few simple ingredients are all that’s needed.
 Keep in mind that a little goes a long way, you just need enough liquid to dampen the mop (or cloth) and scrub away.

-If you’re happy to damp mop with straight water, try adding about 10 drops of essential oil per gallon of water for extra cleaning muscle.
-Some suggestions: lavender, tea tree oil, pine or eucalyptus oil will add antiseptic qualities.
+If you’re content to work with straight water, try adding approximately 10 drops of essential oil per gallon for a boost in disinfectant power.
+Some suggestions: lavender, tea tree, pine or eucalyptus will add antiseptic qualities.

-You’ll also find tips on this page for removing scuff marks, how to test for wax (and remove it), a few DIY polish recipes and a scratch repair method that may surprise you.
+You’ll also find tips on this page for getting rid of scuff marks and stains, how to test for wax finish (and remove it), a few DIY polish recipes and a scratch repair method that may surprise you.

-Getting Started: Sweep or vacuum surface to remove as much dirt and dust as possible.
+- Before getting started: Sweep or vacuum to remove as much dirt and dust as possible.

-- When using one of the recipes below, damp mop only.
-Saturating the floor with liquid may cause spotting or warping of the surface.
-You can either lightly spray one section at a time or lightly spray the mop head.
+- When using one of the solutions below, damp mop only.
+Saturating the surface with liquid may cause spotting or warping.
+You can either lightly spray one section at a time or gently spray the mop head.

-- Scrub in the direction of the grain of the wood to grab and remove as much of the dirt as possible.
+- Scrub in the direction of the grain of the wood to grab and lift as much of the dirt as possible.

-- Wipe dry with a soft cloth after washing.
+- Wipe down with a soft cloth after washing.

 - 1 TBS castille soap

-- 1 cup white household vinegar (*Is it safe to use?
+- 1 C. white household vinegar (*Is it safe to use?
 See notes below)

 - 1/2 teaspoon mild dish detergent (liquid)